T20X/notes/templates.md

 Substitution proceeds in lexical order and stops when a failure is encountered.

+### enable_if

+the whole point about enable if is that if the first paramter would evaluate to false , than enable if would give you type which is not defined, and referring to that type can be SFINAE error if it is reffered to in the  [ink](#immediate-context).

 ### immediate context

 Only the failures in the types and expressions in the immediate context of the function type or its template parameter types or its explicit specifier (since C++20) are SFINAE errors.

 If the evaluation of a substituted type/expression causes a side-effect such as instantiation of some template specialization, generation of an implicitly-defined member function, etc, errors in those side-effects are treated as hard errors.
 For example subsitutung T in typename T::type to some class A<O> may trigger instantiation of class A<O>, but it may fail...Hence it would be a hard error!

+If you consider all the templates and implicitly-defined functions that are needed to determine the result of the template argument substitution, and imagine they are generated first, before substitution starts, then any errors occurring in that first step are not in the immediate context, and result in hard errors.
+If all those instantiations and implicitly-definitions (which might include defining functions as deleted) can be done without error, then any further "errors" that occur during substitution (i.e. while referring to the instantiated templates and implicitly-defined functions in the function template's signature) are not errors, but result in deduction failures

-So the mental model I use is that substitution needs to do a "preparation" step first to generate types and members, which might cause hard errors, but once we have all the necessary generation done, any further invalid uses are not errors
+So the mental model I use is that substitution needs to do a "preparation" step first to generate types and members, which might cause hard errors, but once we have all the necessary generation done, any further invalid uses are not errors.
+Of course all this does is move the problem from "what does immediate context mean?" to "Which types and members need to be generated before this substitution can be checked?"

 --------------------